-Peter Hall, the Head Gardener at Llanover continues to use his wealth of experience and knowledge in the herbaceous borders, streamside plantings, arboretum and meadows.
-Thousands of perennials, shrubs, trees, roses and bulbs have been planted in the last 12 months.
-The garden has never looked better in my lifetime – come see for yourselves!
+Peter Hall, the Head Gardener at Llanover continues to use his wealth of experience and knowledge in the herbaceous borders, streamside plantings, arboreta and meadows.
+Thousands of perennials, shrubs, trees, roses and bulbs have been planted, new or alternative paths have been laid.
+The garden has never looked better in my lifetime – come see and decide for yourselves!

-After an enjoyable visit to Llanover please consider buying a gift voucher for a friend or “like” Llanover Garden School on Facebook, or “tweet” the day.
+After an enjoyable visit to Llanover please consider buying a gift voucher for a friend, “like” Llanover Garden on Facebook, leave a review on Tripadvisor or post an 'Instagram'.

 2:00pm - 5:00pm